spietkun/IGA-intelligent-graphic-assistent/README.md

 ## Usage

  - everyday use for a Linux user that wants to change the wallpaper fast and satisfactory

+## Plans

+Things to do in the future:

+ - export questions from the .sh file to the separate file

 ## Additional